aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 ## 3. Create an Aurora Global cluster

-The CloudFormation environment that was provisioned automatically for you, already has an Aurora MySQL DB cluster, that you are running the load generator against.
+The lab environment that was provisioned automatically for you, already has an Aurora MySQL DB cluster, that you are running the load generator against.
 You will create a Global Database cluster using this existing DB cluster, as the **primary**.

 ???+ info "'Global cluster' vs. 'DB cluster': What is the difference?"
     A **DB cluster** exists in one region only.
 It is a container for up to 16 **DB instances** that share the same storage volume.
 This is the traditional configuration of an Aurora cluster.
 Whether you are deploying a provisioned, Serverless or Multi-Master cluster, you are deploying a **DB cluster**, within a single region.